process404/musicPlayer/README.md

 # MusicPlayer
-First time using Electron and Howler to try and make a music or sound player.
+Using Electron and Howler to make a music or sound player, allowing the user to select a folder of music to be loaded and playable.

 # Uses
 - ElectronForge